Jump ahead to:

 I am a local student.
 Do I need to apply or register?

-Yes, all attendees must apply, be accepted, and then register by the deadline.
+Yes, all attendees must apply by the deadline.

 Yes, undergraduate students at any U.S. or Canadian college, university, or CEGEP may apply.

 Unfortunately, this conference is specifically for undergraduate students.
-If you are interested in attending similar conferences, there are the Women in Physics (WIPC), and a Women in Science and Engineering (WISE) Conferences happening annually as well.
+If you are interested in attending similar conferences, there are the Women in Physics (WiPC), and Women in Science and Engineering (WISE) conferences happening annually as well.

 Student Talks and Posters

-The student talks and posters give students the opportunity to practise their presentation skills in an accepting environment and to share their research.
+The student poster presentations give students the opportunity to practice their presentation skills in an accepting environment and to share their research.
 They also give all conference delegates the opportunity to learn more about the research in physics that the student presenters are involved in.
 We are encouraging anyone who is interested to submit an application!

-How can I apply for a talk or poster space?
+How can I apply to present a talk or poster?

 What can I talk about in the student talks and poster session?